 Before I let my students begin, I asked them to separate into groups of three.
 Then, I gave each person a job:

 I let the students choose their own job, and most students quickly assigned each person to the job that suited them best.
-When a group had four members because of uneven numbers, I simply split the task, with one student reading the first two lines and the second reading the last two lines.
+When a group had four members because of uneven numbers, I simply split the task, with one student reading the first two lines of the riddles and the second person reading the last two lines.